(Note: If you remove this Wall Of Honor then associated Duplicate Certificate will also be removed)

 The American Immigrant Wall of Honor is a permanent exhibit of individual or family names featured at Ellis Island in New York Harbor.
 It is the only place in the United States where an individual can honor his or her family heritage at a National Monument.

 The American Immigrant Wall of Honor is located at the Ellis Island National Museum of Immigration in the shadow of the Statue of Liberty.
 Currently inscribed with over 700,000 names, the Wall is situated just outside the Great Hall at Ellis Island and overlooks the Lower Manhattan skyline.
 If you're planning a visit to Ellis Island, you can search for your family's name and panel number beforehand to include a stop at the Wall of Honor as part of your day.

 The American Immigrant Wall of Honor is open to all entries.
 Included are names representing all ethnicities, all years of arrival, all points of entry, and all modes of travel.
 Names represent families and individuals, both living and deceased.
 Some names have been inscribed to commemorate the centennial of an ancestor’s arrival.
 New Americans inscribe their names to celebrate their naturalization.
 The common element that ties these names together is the celebration of American immigration.

 The names of individuals and families are inscribed on the Wall of Honor for posterity as gifts of remembrance through donations made to restore and maintain Ellis Island.
 You can place a name on The American Immigrant Wall of Honor using our online order form or you can contact us to request information which will be sent via U.S. mail.
 Please follow our name inscription guidelines.
 For each contribution of $150, you can honor the name of a family or individual for future generations.
-This contribution also makes you a member of The Statue of Liberty-Ellis Island Foundation at the Patron level with valuable benefits.
+This contribution also gives you a 1-year membership with The Statue of Liberty-Ellis Island Foundation at the Patron level with valuable benefits.